Rose Bird

 Rose Elizabeth Bird (November 2, 1936 – December 4, 1999) was the 25th Chief Justice of the California Supreme Court.
-Her career was marked by firsts.
-She was the first female clerk of the Nevada Supreme Court, the first female deputy public defender in Santa Clara County, the first woman to serve in the California State Cabinet, and the first female Chief Justice of California.
+She was the first female law clerk of the Nevada Supreme Court, the first female deputy public defender in Santa Clara County, the first woman to serve in the California State Cabinet, and the first female Chief Justice of California.

 She was also notable as the first, and to date only, Chief Justice in California history to lose a retention election.

 Early life and education

-Bird was born near Tucson, Arizona on November 2, 1936.
+Bird was born near Tucson, Arizona, on November 2, 1936.
 Her father, Harry Bird, was the grandson of English immigrants and her mother, Anne (née Walsh), was Irish American.
 She had two older brothers.
 Her father deserted the family and died when she was five.
 Her mother moved the family to New York City, where Bird and her brothers grew up in poverty.
 She was a standout scholar in high school and won a scholarship to Long Island University, where she earned her bachelor's degree magna cum laude.
 She later graduated from the UC Berkeley School of Law (Boalt Hall) in 1965.

 Legal and political career

-After graduating from University of California, Berkeley School of Law, Bird became the first female law clerk in the Supreme Court of Nevada.
+After graduating from the University of California, Berkeley School of Law, Bird became the first female law clerk in the Supreme Court of Nevada.

 Between 1966 and 1974, she held the positions of deputy public defender, senior trial deputy, and chief of the appellate division at the Santa Clara County Public Defender's Office.
 She taught at Stanford Law School from 1972 to 1974.
 She volunteered with Jerry Brown's 1974 campaign for governor, and became a trusted advisor.
 After Brown won the election, he appointed Bird to the position of Secretary of Agriculture.

 In February 1977, Governor Brown appointed Bird as Chief Justice of the California Supreme Court.

 Chief Justice of California

 Tenure

 Bird's tenure on the Supreme Court was controversial.
 She drew opposition due to her strongly liberal views, lack of judicial experience, and temperament.
-Bird was also controversial among the Associate Justices on her own court.
+Bird was also controversial among the Associate Justices on her court.
 In a 1998 oral history interview, fellow liberal Stanley Mosk said that Bird was a bright and articulate lawyer, but a terrible administrator (one of the Chief Justice's major responsibilities).
 Mosk claims Bird required the Associate Justices to make appointments to talk to her for any reason.